 Currently there are no funeral trusts registered with the Director of Consumer Affairs and Fair Trading.

 Note: Most prepaid funds are paid into exempt schemes.
-Exempt schemes include companies registered under the Life Insurance Act 1995, Insurance Companies, Friendly Societies, and the 'Catholic Development Fund' which is administered by the Archbishop of the Roman Catholic Church in Tasmania.
+Exempt schemes include companies registered under the Life Insurance Act 1995 (external link), Insurance Companies, Friendly Societies, and the 'Catholic Development Fund' which is administered by the Archbishop of the Roman Catholic Church in Tasmania.

 Registered friendly societies and insurance companies